What You Should Know

 Capital equipment must be purchased using the requisition process in Prime Financials.
 Many of our contract suppliers accessed directly through Prime Financials or the Prime Marketplace carry capital equipment frequently purchased by the University.

 University Credit Cards cannot be used for capital equipment purchases.

-Before you buy new capital equipment, consider items from our Surplus program.
+Before you buy new capital equipment, consider items from our Resource Recovery program.